Casualty Loss Reserve Seminar (CLRS) & Workshops

 Members who are or could be subject to the continuing education requirements of a national actuarial organization can meet the requirements of the CAS Continuing Education Policy by satisfying the continuing education requirements established by a national actuarial organization recognized by the Policy.

 This activity may qualify for up to 15* CE Credits for the Casualty Loss Reserve Seminar for CAS members.
 Workshop attendees may add a maximum of 7.2* CE Credits.
-Those attendees who participate in a Monday Breakfast Roundtable can add .9* CE Credits.
+Those attendees who participate in a Roundtable Discussion can add up to .9* CE Credits for each session.
 Participants should claim credit commensurate with the extent of their participation in the activity.
 CAS members earn 1 CE Credit per 50 minutes of educational session time not to include breaks or lunch.

 *The amount of CE credit that can be earned for participating in this activity must be assessed by the individual attendee.
 It also may be different for individuals who are subject to the requirements of organizations other than the American Academy of Actuaries.